boltops-tools/lono/docs/_docs/tutorials/ec2/import.md

 #SSHLocation=         # optional
 ```

-Everything is now configured and we are ready to launch the the stack next!
+Everything is now configured, and we are ready to launch the stack next!

 <a id="prev" class="btn btn-basic" href="{% link _docs/tutorials/ec2/project-structure.md %}">Back</a>
 <a id="next" class="btn btn-primary" href="{% link _docs/tutorials/ec2/cfn-create.md %}">Next Step</a>